 Data could be stolen from an inside source (such as an employee) or an outside source (such as a hacker).
 Employers should do their utmost to protect against both scenarios.
 From an HR perspective, there are employee concerns from both angles.
-The first, more obviously, relates to any data that the employer wants to protect from the employee - e.g., trade secrets.
+The first relates to any data that the employer wants to protect from the employee, e.g., trade secrets.
 The second relates to data stolen that contains employee information.

-HR, along with IT and any other relevant work group, need to create security guards that will both stop employees from stealing data and stop any unauthorized person from accessing employee information.
+HR, IT and any other relevant work group need to implement security measures that will both stop employees from stealing data and stop any unauthorized person from accessing employee information.
 Policies and employment agreements might help with some employee-related theft, whereas stronger password protections and spamming technology, along with greater employee education, are some ways to begin with the latter.

 HR guidance on safeguarding employer sensitive data against theft.